 So, if your Android is already rooted with latest systemless SuperSU, it will be much shorter and simpler for you to get Magisk working.

-- Download the Magisk Manager from the Play Store.
+- Download the Magisk Manager from XDA Labs.

-- Open the app and grant it root permissions.
+- Install the app and run it.
+Make sure to grant root permissions when asked.

 - You will instantly be prompted to install Magisk.
 Tap on Download & Install and then Install.